Skip to main content

 upon a unique serial number asserted by the device.

-In some ways, this method appears to have all of the downsides of the
+In some ways, this method appears to have all the tradeoffs of the

 previous two methods: the device must correctly derive its own

-private key, and the OEM has access to the private key, making it
+private key, and the manufacturer has access to the private key,

-also vulnerable.
-The device does not depend upon any internal source
+making it also vulnerable.
+But, the device does not depend upon any

-The OEM does all of the private key manipulation in a secure place,
+The manufacturer does all the private key manipulation in a secure

-probably offline, and need never involve the actual physical factory.
+place, probably offline, and need never involve the actual physical

-The OEM can do this in a different country, even.
+factory.
+The manufacturer can even do this in a different country.

 The security of the process rests upon the difficulty in extracting